Plan your visit to the Mackenzie Country with these amazing things to do in Tekapo.

 Lupins are usually in season at the beginning of summer.
-Around Mid-November through to January.
-They are, however, climate dependant so the actual season will vary.
+Around mid-November through to January.
+They are, however, climate-dependent so the actual season will vary.

 The Lupins in Lake Tekapo are typically in shades of pink, blue, violet, and white.